-The Kul-Bas Exploration and Production Contract was signed between Kul-Bas and MEMR on November 11, 2005.
-This contract, which was initially for a period of 25 years with an initial six-year exploration period and a 19-year production period, grants Kul-Bas the exploration and production rights over an original 10,881 km2 (2,688,695 acres) surrounding the Akkulka Block.
-At the end of the second year of the contract, 20% of the contract area was to be relinquished, with 20% to be relinquished annually thereafter up to the end of the six year exploration period, except with respect to combined exploration and production contracts (which mainly only contain a work programme for exploration and not production) for areas in which a commercial discovery is made as this contract grants Kul-Bas an exclusive right to proceed to the production period where it has made a commercial discovery.
+- The Kul-Bas Exploration and Production Contract was signed between Kul-Bas and MEMR on November 11, 2005.
+This contract, which was initially for a period of 25 years with an initial six-year exploration period and a 19-year production period, grants Kul-Bas the exploration and production rights over an original 10,881 km (2,688,695 acres) surrounding the Akkulka Block. - In accordance with the terms of the contract with MEMR, 30% of the original area has been relinquished to date. - Subsequent extensions were granted, with the most recent granting a two-year extension to the Kul-Bas Exploration and Production Contract to November 11, 2017.
+The Company is to relinquish all of the remaining contract area by the end of the approved period with the exception of areas where a commercial discovery has been made.